adann0/pharo-vnc-supervisor/README.md

 _This repo is forked from [mumez/pharo-vnc-supervisor](https://github.com/mumez/pharo-vnc-supervisor "pharo-vnc-supervisor")_

-A Docker image for [Squeak Smalltalk](https://squeak.org/ "Squeak").
+A Docker image for [Squeak Smalltalk 5.2b](https://squeak.org/ "Squeak").
 Especially suitable for web application development and delivery.

 - Squeak process is daemonized by supervisord.
 - Debuggable via VNC.